Opine-Org/Mail/README.md

-mail
+Mail
 ====

-Email sending and broadcasting, and a transport class for Amazon SES
+Service for sending and broadcasting email, and a transport class for Amazon SES